THE RUBIK CUBE:

 LEVEL TWO: A "PARTIALLY SCRAMBLED" PUZZLE

 > Now take your cube and (partially) scramble it by subjecting it only to 180-degree turns; (i.e., apart from that restriction, you may turn all or any of its layers at random)...

-> Occasionally, the following sequence will be helpful:
+> Occasionally, the following sequences may be helpful:

 > ...
 Once all the corners are correct, tackle the edge-pieces

 - interchanging them as necessary by employing operators 1a and 1b.
 However,